Recognition & Terms

 The organization’s part of the accreditation process takes twelve to eighteen months to complete.
-Your self-study should be submitted at least five months prior to the EAGLE Commission meeting, which occurs in January and August.
+Your self-study should be submitted at least 90 days prior to the date of the anticipated site visit.

 Site Visit Preparation

-Eagles staff completes preliminary review and requests submission of additional documents - (30 days)
+EAGLE staff completes preliminary review and requests submission of additional documents if needed.

-Peer reviews complete preliminary analysis and requests submission of additional documents - (30 days)
+Peer reviewer complete preliminary assessment and requests additional documents if needed.

-Finalize site visit plans with Eagle office and peer review team leader - (30 days)
+Finalize site visit plans with EAGLE staff and peer review team leader.